Andy-Borch/ORNL-Work/Simulators/batsim/README.md

 # Batsim Directory Overview

-This repository contains resutls and scripts for evaluating the performance of various algorithms in Batsim
+This repository contains results and scripts for evaluating the performance of various algorithms in Batsim.

 - Subdirectories of simulation results organized by algorithm.
 - Python scripts to generate synthetic workloads, run simulations, and visualize results.